JauntyJJS/pretestcad/README.md

 R package used to calculate different **P**re**T**est **P**robability (PTP) scores for obstructive **C**oronary **A**rtery **D**isease (CAD).

+As diagnosis of CAD involves a costly and invasive coronary angiography procedure for patients, having a reliable PTP for CAD helps doctors to make better decisions during patient management.
+This ensures high risk patients can be diagnosed and treated early for CAD while avoiding unnecessary testing for low-risk patients.

 ## Table of Content

 - [:arrow_down: Installation](#arrow_down-installation)